ascherer/web/knuth-hint.md

 typographically, or politically incorrect in any of these files, please feel free to [report bugs in \TeX\ and friends](https://tug.org/texmfbug/).

-The “License” of the `knuth-pdf` package is “Public Domain” and it covers only the contents of this package, _not_ the various (and varying) “free software” licenses of the presented software codes.
+The “License” of the `knuth-hint` package is “Public Domain” and it covers only the contents of this package, _not_ the various (and varying) “free software” licenses of the presented software codes.

-In part `knuth-pdf` is an update and replacement for the `latex-tds` package.

-This is version “2.4” of the `knuth-pdf` package — 2024-07-10, Andreas Scherer.
+This is version “2.4” of the `knuth-hint` package — 2024-07-10, Andreas Scherer.